fubaz/herouter/README.md

 a document whose `_id` would be the host like `example.com`.
 Add a field called `destination` and give it the destination address like `http://www.example.com`.
 I recommend putting the protocol part there to be more explicit.
 And there you go.
+You will need to add incoming addresses to your heroku application as well.

+    heroku domains:add example.com

+Then you need to follow Heroku's instructions on what to tell your DNS provider or server.

 Technical Stuff
 ---------------